oscarhibbert/email-parser/readme.md

 1. Create a free Airtable account [here](https://airtable.com/signup).

-2. Create a new Airtable base, table & view.
+2. Create a new Airtable base & table.
 See [here](https://support.airtable.com/hc/en-us/articles/360021518753-Getting-started-starting-with-the-base-ics).

 3. Add your Airtable fields in ```config.py```. **This is limited to the fields given in ```config.py```**